crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/concepts/02-background.md

 Chrome Extensions use a **service worker** to listen for Chrome API Events in the background.

+# Add details of what a service worker is and why would you need it?
+Give an example of src/background.ts

 Add a service worker to your extension in the manifest under `background.service_worker`.
 CRXJS uses module-type service workers because Vite uses the ES module format.